 - Must have a landline telephone (NOT a cell phone).

-- Must have two keys to the home in possession of immediate neighbors or with a relative in close proximity and available in the mornings.
+- Must have at least two people (such as relatives or neighbors) that possess keys to the subscriber’s residence in close proximity and available in the mornings.

 Tel: (928) 819-2212

 SOLVE Volunteer Program

 Hours: Tuesday or Thursday, 8:00 a.m.- 3:00 p.m.